-If you get a good backpack it will last you at least ten years.
+Taking the time to find the best travel backpack is an endeavor that, if you do it right, will only have to be done every five years.
 I look for the best value bag I can get but compared with the amount of time I plan on using my backpacks price is a mere side concern.
 When getting a back I want to make sure that it is sewn well, made from top of the line material, is highly water resistant, has an excellent harness, fits me well, and is comfortable to wear fully loaded.
 If a bag meets these criteria I will glance at the price tag only long enough to

 A backpack of any price — even free — that gives you a back ache is not a good value.
 The expense of using ill suited luggage is not found in the price but the lack of comfort.
 I have known many people who have done serious damage to their backs lugging around crappy backpacks (add your medical bills onto the price you paid for that cheap-o knock of backpack you picked up in Nepal to come up with its real cost), I know well the annoyance of climbing in the hills with a bag that just won’t sit right on your body (add up how many vistas were not fully enjoyed because of unnecessary body wear and I have the real price I paid for my lack of foresight), add up how many items you lost because your bag busted open on a bus, tore, or whose stupidly arranged pockets invited theiving fingers and you have the price you paid to cutting corners).
 In point, the gear that I use almost daily on the road should be up to the challenge and made for the type of travel I intend to use it for.